World’s largest virtual agentic engineering & quality conference

 </suite> <!-- Suite -->

-Again, run the testng.xml file by right-clicking on it and selecting Run AS > TestNG Suite.
+Run the testng.xml file again with Run As > TestNG Suite.

 Our test case specifics can be seen under Automation > Web Automation.
 To learn more about the implementation, click on the First test.